What is one of the biggest challenges of growing a business-to-consumer (B2C) ecommerce business? Reliableorder fulfilment.

 What is the difference between B2B fulfilment & B2C fulfilment?

-With B2B fulfilment, orders are fulfilled and shipped directly to a business, whereas B2C fulfilment requires picking and packing items for smaller, one-off orders or subscriptions fulfilled at a predetermined, recurring basis.
+With B2B fulfilment, orders are fulfilled and shipped directly to a business, whereas B2C fulfilment requires picking and packing items for smaller, one-off orders or subscriptions fulfilled on a predetermined, recurring basis.

 Here is an overview of the key differences between B2B and B2C fulfilment.